mickem/nscp/docs/docs/api/plugin.md

 <a name=".Plugin.ScheduleNotificationMessage.Request"/>
 ### Request

-`Plugin.ScheduleNotificationMessage.Request` A request message of a schule notification
+`Plugin.ScheduleNotificationMessage.Request` A request message of a schedule notification

 Modifier | Type        | Key       | Description
 -------- | ----------- | --------- | -----------